Shellanigans/PIK/README.md

 ```
 {MOUSE 1,1}
 {LMOUSE}
-\\# This line does nothing
+\\# This line does nothing. {WAIT 10}
 {WAIT 5}
 <\\#
+    {SPACE}
     Everything
     between
     these
     lines
     is
- ignored
+    ignored.
+    {RMOUSE}
 \\#>
 TEST
 ```

+In this example the mouse will be moved to the point 1,1 (basically the top-right of the screen).
+It will then left click and wait five seconds.
+Finally, it will type out the word TEST.

 Do nothing {WAIT} (Nullifies entire line.
 I.e. putting {WAIT} anywhere on a line turns that line into a delay with a default value of one second.
 More time can be specified like the others.
 So {WAIT 5} is a 5 second delay and {WAIT M 300} is a 300 millisecond delay)